Playa Colora – A Secret Beach in Fajardo

 We found a cute secluded beach, just a short 25-minute walk from Seven Seas Balneario in Fajardo.
 Because it is a bit of a hike, most people don’t bother going, which makes it a great "get-away".

 Called Playa Colora, it is a little known beach at the far left of the Seven Seas cove.
 The sand is orangey tan.
 There are large black rocks at either side of the beach, protecting it from people’s sight.
 The water is clear and blue.
 You can look across and see the lighthouse.
 All in all it is a beautiful, picture perfect sight.
-This beach is for enjoyment of the scenery and privacy.
+This beach is for enjoyment of the scenery and a little privacy.

 The DRNA has posted this as a no-swimming beach.
 It is subject to rough surf and rip tides.
 If you choose to disregard the warning signs and go into the water you do so at your own risk and need to be careful as there are no life guards, and help is a long-way away.
 Sometimes you can see the large waves.
 But even when you don’t see waves, there may be a strong current.
 Please use common sense and stay out of the water.
 Just because it "looks" safe doesn’t mean it is.